asmaulhusnabd/knowledge_graph_cmput656/semeval/README.md

 - unzip, wget (for downloading only)

+We added the evaluation result on the SemEval dataset in semeval_evaluation_output.txt file.
 There is no guarantee that the model is the same as we released and reported if you run the code on different environments (including hardware and software).

 ## Preparation
 We have already put the JSON files under the directory `dataset/semeval`.